sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ### Adapting markdown or plain text release notes

-As of Sparkle 2.9 (beta) `-[SPUStandardUserDriverDelegate standardUserDriverWillShowReleaseNotesText:forUpdate:withBundleDisplayVersion:bundleVersion:]` can be used to customize the final presentation of release notes text for markdown and plain text release notes.
+As of Sparkle 2.9 `-[SPUStandardUserDriverDelegate standardUserDriverWillShowReleaseNotesText:forUpdate:withBundleDisplayVersion:bundleVersion:]` can be used to customize the final presentation of release notes text for markdown and plain text release notes.

 For example, if we have a markdown document like: